davetron5000/wtf-is-a-webpack/markdown/css.md

 There is a loader called the style-loader that would dynamically create a `<style>` tag in our DOM and put the CSS in there, but that's no good.
 We want the browser to load CSS separately, so it can download both the CSS *and* the JS in parallel.

 We need to tell Webpack that our CSS that gets loaded should be placed into a separate output file.
-This can be done with the [ExtractTextPlugin](https://webpack.js.org/plugins/extract-text-webpack-plugin/).
-Despite its generic name, it appears created to solve this specific problem.
+This can be done with the [MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/).

-!SH yarn add extract-text-webpack-plugin  -D
+!SH yarn add -D mini-css-extract-plugin

-`ExtractTextPlugin` provides the function `extract` which will create a custom loader that, when we also use `ExtractTextPlugin` as a _plugin_, will write out our CSS to a file.
-We can even use the magic `"[chunkhash]"` inside the filename to get the hash in there!

-Here's what our common Webpack configuration now looks like:
+To use this plugin requires two bits of configuration.
+The first is to configure it as a loader by calling `extract` on it.
+The next is to configure it as a plugin by creating a new instance of it.
+It supports the filename configuration format, so we can put `[contenthash]` in the filename to get hashing.

+First, we'll use the loader, which is set up in our common configuration:

-!EDIT_FILE webpack/common.js /* */
+!EDIT_FILE config/webpack.common.config.js /* */
 {
   "match": "const HtmlPlugin",
   "insert_after": [
-    "const ExtractTextPlugin = require('extract-text-webpack-plugin');"
+    "const MiniCssExtractPlugin = require('mini-css-extract-plugin');"
   ]
 },
 {
   "match": "        use: 'css-loader'", "replace_with": [
-    "        use: ExtractTextPlugin.extract({",
+    "        use: [",
+    "          MiniCssExtractPlugin.loader,",
-    "          use: 'css-loader'",
+    "          \"css-loader\"",
-    "        })"
+    "        ]"
   ]
 }
 !END EDIT_FILE

-We also need to tell `ExtractTextPlugin` what name to use.
-Because we want this file hashed, the same as our JavaScript, we'll need to specify some configuration in `webpack/dev.js` and `webpack/production.js`.
+Now, to configure the plugin.
+We need different configurations for production and development.

-Here's what `webpack/dev.js` will look like
+Here's what `config/webpack.dev.config.js` will look like

-!EDIT_FILE webpack/dev.js /* */
+!EDIT_FILE config/webpack.dev.config.js /* */
 {
   "match": "const CommonConfig",
   "insert_after": [
-    "const ExtractTextPlugin = require('extract-text-webpack-plugin');"
+    "const MiniCssExtractPlugin = require(\"mini-css-extract-plugin\")"
   ]
 },
 {